CaIlbackCats/reboarding/README.md

 ## Back-to-Office-app

 Software which can read endpoints to register, enter, get status update and exit employees using a card reader system.
+It also provides visual representation of employee reservations.

 It's a system that can be implemented to aid employee count in an office.